About the Grotesque

 - Begin.

-I don't do commissions of any kind.
-However, I buy plenty from my friend [Lutzbug].
+No, I don't need the money.
+However, I buy plenty from my best friend Lutzbug.
 They're a stunningly good artist with good rates, good turn-around times and a firm respect for you as a client.

-The current method of contacting me is by finding me on SheezyArt.
+The current method of contacting me is my comments sections on Itch.io.
 I try to check it as much as I can, but if I'm late, assume Dancing with the Dead is to blame.
 I'm on that thing constantly.
-The Dancing with the Dead Itch.io pages also allow comments.

-It's a word I use to describe Blue Hour, which I find emotionally significant to me
+It's a word I use to describe Blue Hour, which is emotionally meaningful to me.

 What happened to some of your other projects?